 A great source of protein and folate, both of which are indispensable for hair growth, rajma is also an essential source of fiber.
 In fact, black beans have also been linked to hair thickening.
 So, if you have thinning hair, this is your go-to super food.
 Add it in your traditional rajma chawal meal plan or prepare the popular Mexican style black beans.

 While none of these foods have a side effect, it’s best to consume all of them in moderate quantities.
-The key is to plan a versatile diet, so that it’s also balanced.
+The key is to avoid hair fall causing food, and plan a versatile diet, in order to maintain a balance.